LucaIemi/Iemi2017_JNeurosci/README.md

 # Iemi2017_JNeurosci
-Matlab script for simulating the temporal contamination of a wavelet-transformed 10~Hz signal into pre-signal period Matlab script for simulating the temporal contamination of a wavelet-transformed 10~Hz signal into pre-signal period
+Matlab script for simulating the temporal contamination of a wavelet-transformed 10~Hz signal into pre-signal period

 Time-frequency analysis was carried out using a wavelet transform (Morlet wavelets, frequency range: 1-30 Hz, number of cycles increasing linearly from 1 to 12).
 Thus, a wavelet at 10~Hz was 4.4 cycles long and had a temporal resolution σ_t of 0.14 s and a spectral resolution σ_f of 4.53~Hz.
 Frequencies and time points were sampled every 2 Hz and 40 ms, respectively.
 Since we were primarily interested in the prestimulus time range, no baseline correction was applied.